 To significantly improve strategic procurement practices in Australian universities through a collaborative approach, focusing on sharing expertise and business intelligence, promoting the benefits of aggregated purchasing, greater efficiency in process, professional procurement education opportunities and encouraging the development of regional and national aggregated procurement contracts.

 To transform the universities’ capability into a world class standard of professional procurement.
+To be a voice for the University Procurement community.

 - Customers – we share a passion for providing good customer service.